preciousBlessed/alx-low_level_programming/0x00-hello_world/README.md

 # gcc -E $CFILE -o c
 * runs the c file through the preprocessor and saves the result into another file.
 This is still preprocessor stage.

+# gcc -c $CFILE -o main.o
+* compiles the file and sets it's extension to ".o"